mechatroner/RBQL/README.md

 * _JOIN_ statements must have the following form: _<JOIN\_KEYWORD> (/path/to/table.tsv | table_name ) ON ai == bj_

+### SELECT EXCEPT statement

+SELECT EXCEPT can be used to select everything except specific columns.
+E.g. to select everything but columns 2 and 4, run: `SELECT * EXCEPT a2, a4`
+Traditional SQL engines do not support this query mode.

 ## Examples of RBQL queries